 The 2026 International Geography Championships will feature the below-listed exams.
 Unless noted otherwise, the exams are multiple choice in format.
-Content distribution for each exam will be provided in the coming months to aid students in their preparations; this will be available no later than when Event Selection opens in late May or early June 2026.
+Content distribution for each exam to aid students in their preparations is found on the 2026 International Geography Championships Syllabus.

 70 Questions – High School & Middle School